Community Reuse Initiatives

 High End Hammy downs is a matching app/website for your kids hand-me-down clothes.
 Swap, give or receive kids clothes for free.

 Rebel Sport & The Australian Sporting Goods Association have launched the Save Our Soles program, which accepts old sneakers and sports shoes with in-store collection at Rebel.

 Search for specific items or materials for donation to charitable organisations nationwide:

-Soft Landing is a national social enterprise operating across NSW, ACT, VIC and WA, owned by Resource Recovery Australia.
+Soft Landings is a national social enterprise operating across NSW, ACT, VIC and WA, owned by Resource Recovery Australia.
 They divert waste mattresses from landfill and recover the components to recycle.

 They offer employment opportunities for people who experience barriers entering the open labour market.

 A number of other companies also provide mattress recycling options - to search for one in your area, go to BusinessRecycling and enter your location details.